in , , , , , , , , , , ,

 Google Maps: view on map

-Playa de la Mata – Long Shallow Areas and Rich Flora
+Playa de la Mata in Torrevieja: Long Sandy Beach with Shallow Waters, Seagrass Meadows and Coastal Marine Flora

 Google Maps: view on map